The best PDF editors let you do even more with PDF files from marking them up to making changes to the text and images they include.

-We look at both PDF editors and PDF-annotation applications.
-Every PDF editor can also annotate documents, but dedicated PDF-annotation tools aren't designed to make changes to any of the original context in a PDF document.
+We looked at both PDF editors and applications used for making annotations in PDFs.
+Every PDF editor can also annotate documents but dedicated PDF-annotation tools aren’t actually designed to make changes to any of the original content in a PDF document.

-While testing each of these applications, I used a few different types of documents, including large, text-heavy files; documents with a mix of formatted images and text; and simple documents with text and images inserted into the document in a linear fashion.
-I tested features like text recognition (when that was supported), and I tried making changes to text, replacing and adding images, and adding annotations.
+While testing each of these applications, we used a few different types of documents including large, text-heavy files, documents with a mix of formatted images and text and simple documents with text and images inserted into the document in a linear fashion.
+We tested features like text recognition (when supported) and we tried making changes to text, replacing and adding images and adding annotations.